A Consistent and Scalable Algorithm for Best Subset Selection in Single Index Models: Simulation

 \section{Simulation}

 In this section, we empirically demonstrate the statistical and computational properties of our proposed method which is compared with some state-of-the-art variable selection methods for SIMs.
-Specifically, the following methods are compared. \begin{itemize} \item \textbf{RankABESS}: implemented with R package \textit{abess} \citep{zhu2022abess} The GIC is applied for support size selection. \item \textbf{RankMCP-CV \& RankSCAD-CV}: implemented with R package \textit{ncvreg}, A 10-fold cross-validation (CV) is applied for tuning parameter selection.
+Specifically, the following methods are compared. \begin{enumerate}[leftmargin=*] \item \textbf{RankABESS}: implemented with R package \textit{abess} \citep{zhu2022abess} The GIC is applied for support size selection. \item \textbf{RankMCP-CV \& RankSCAD-CV}: implemented with R package \textit{ncvreg}, A 10-fold cross-validation (CV) is applied for tuning parameter selection.
 See \cite{wang2012non}. \item \textbf{RankLASSO-CV}: implemented with R package \textit{glmnet}, 10-fold CV is applied for tuning parameter selection.
-See \cite{wang2015distribution}. \item \textbf{RankLASSO}: implemented with R package \textit{glmnet}.The parameter tuning follows the method in \cite{rejchel2020rank}, \item \textbf{T-RankLASSO \& A-RankLASSO}: implemented with R package \textit{glmnet}.
-The parameter tuning follows the method in \cite{rejchel2020rank}, \end{itemize} For a fixed dimension $ p=2000 $, we increase the sample size from 200 to 2000 with equal step size. and investigate the subset selection performance of different methods.
+See \cite{wang2015distribution}. \item \textbf{RankLASSO}: implemented with R package \textit{glmnet}.
+The parameter tuning follows the method in \cite{rejchel2020rank}. \item \textbf{T-RankLASSO \& A-RankLASSO}: thresholded and adaptive RankLASSO, implemented with R package \textit{glmnet}.
+The parameter tuning follows the method in \cite{rejchel2020rank}. \item { \textbf{Sqrt-RankLASSO:} square-root RankLASSO.
+While this variant has not been previously studied, we implement it using the square-root LASSO code from Github\footnote{Sqrt-LASSO implementation, \url{https://github.com/jstriaukas/sqrt_lasso_rcpp}} and include it in our simulations, as it was mentioned by the reviewer.
+The tuning parameter is selected according to the recommendation of \cite{10.1093/biomet/asr043}.} \end{enumerate} For a fixed dimension $ p=2000 $, we increase the sample size from 200 to 2000 with equal step size and investigate the subset selection performance of different methods.
 The sparsity level is fixed as $ 10 $.
 We set the true regression coefficient $ \boldsymbol{\beta}^{\star} $ as follows.
 Ten elements equal $2$ and the others are all $0$.
 The $10$ nonzero coefficients are equally spaced between the $10$-th and $200$-th elements.
-The predictors are sampled independently from the multivariate Gaussian distribution $ \mathcal{M V N}(0, \Sigma) $, where $ \Sigma $ is a covariance matrix with three possible choices: the independent structure ($ \Sigma = I $), the exponential structure ($\Sigma_{i j}=\rho^{I(i \neq j)}$, where $ \rho = 0.8$), and the constant structure ($\Sigma_{i j}=\rho$, where $ \rho = 0.2 $).
-Then we draw the error independently from either the standard Gaussian distribution $ N(0,1) $ or the standard Cauchy distribution $ t(1) $ and generate response variables from the following two models:
+The predictors are independently sampled from the multivariate Gaussian distribution $ \mathcal{M V N}(0, \Sigma) $, where $ \Sigma $ is a covariance matrix with three possible choices: the independent structure ($ \Sigma = I $), the exponential structure ($\Sigma_{i j}=\rho^{I(i \neq j)}$, where $ \rho = 0.8$), and the constant structure ($\Sigma_{i j}=\rho$, where $ \rho = 0.2 $).
+Then we independently draw the error from either the standard Gaussian distribution $ N(0,1) $ or the standard Cauchy distribution $ t(1) $ and generate response variables from the following two models: \begin{enumerate} \item[(a)] $ y_i=\boldsymbol{x}_i^{\top} \boldsymbol{b} + \boldsymbol{e}_i $ \item[(b)] $ y_i = \exp (\boldsymbol{x}_i^{\top} \boldsymbol{b}) + \boldsymbol{e}_i$. \end{enumerate} It is noteworthy that RankABESS can also be applied for general single index models, where the error may not be additive with the linear predictor.
+Additional simulation results for such scenarios can be found in Section A of the appendix.
+Performance for subset selection is measured by support recovery probability defined as follows, \begin{enumerate} \item[(i)] Recovery probability for the active set: $\mathbb{P}(\mathcal{A}^{\star} \subseteq \widehat{\mathcal{A}})$. \item[(ii)] Recovery probability for the inactive set: $\mathbb{P}((\mathcal{A}^{\star})^c \subseteq \widehat{\mathcal{A}}^c)$. \item[(iii)] Exact support recovery probability: $\mathbb{P}(\mathcal{A}^{\star}= \widehat{\mathcal{A}})$. \end{enumerate} All experiments are based on 100 synthetic datasets.
+Simulation results for Models (a) and (b) are presented in Figures \ref{fig:modela} and \ref{fig:modelb}, respectively.